-- Working or behaving in a manner that places you or others at risk of injury or harm. - Bullying, harassing, or otherwise acting or communicating in a threatening or intimidating manner towards colleagues and customers, including using abusive language or intimidating body language. - Possessing or being under the influence of alcohol or illegal drugs whilst at work. - Misusing or wilfully damaging company or customer property. - Forming inappropriate emotional, social or intimate relationships with customers. - Inappropriately using social media, information systems and other company assets. - Posting inappropriate, false or malicious comments or materials online regarding our company, employees, customers and representatives. - Failing to provide Zenitas with an original or certified copy of a Police Certificate (also known as a National Criminal History Record Check or a National Police Certificate) at least every three years or as required. - Failing to disclose to us in writing, of any conviction of a precluding offence in the three-year period between obtaining and renewing police certificates. - Failing to disclose to us in writing, of any changes to working rights in Australia which may preclude you from performing your contractual terms of employment/engagement. - Failing to maintain position related compliances and professional registrations.
+- Working or behaving in a manner that places you or others at risk of injury or harm. - · Bullying, harassing, or otherwise acting or communicating in a threatening or intimidating manner towards colleagues and clients, including using abusive language or intimidating body language. - Possessing or being under the influence of alcohol or illegal drugs whilst at work. - Misusing or wilfully damaging company or client property. - · Forming inappropriate emotional, social or intimate relationships with clients. - · Inappropriately using social media, information systems and other company assets. - Posting inappropriate, false or malicious comments or materials online regarding our company, employees, clients and representatives. - · Failing to provide Claro with an original or certified copy of a Police Certificate (also known as a National Criminal History Record Check or a National Police Certificate) at least every three years or as required. - Failing to provide Claro with a copy of your NDIS Worker Screening Check as required. - · Failing to disclose to us in writing, of any conviction of a precluding offence in the three-year period between obtaining and renewing police certificates. - Failing to disclose to us in writing, of any changes to working rights in Australia which may preclude you from performing your contractual terms of employment/ engagement. - · Failing to maintain position related compliances and professional registrations. - Choosing to work using unsafe tools or practices.